zhadley/zhadley.github.io/_projects/fixing_a_hole.md

 > "The United States has amplified relations with Africa over the past three decades, most visibly with the creation in 2007 of U.S. Africa Command" (Location 2820).

 However, portrayal of U.S. national interests in terms of its military engagements provides an incomplete picture.
 A more nuanced approach would show that other forms of U.S. foreign aid significantly dwarf its military aid.
-Moreover, aid levels to Africa have remained relatively unchanged since the 1990s.
+Moreover, aid levels to Africa have remained relatively unchanged since 1999.
 U.S. foreign military aid accounts for just 5.6 billion dollars during the past decade.

 [Figure 3.
-Levels of U.S. Foreign and Military Aid since 1990]
+Levels of U.S. Foreign and Military Aid since 1999]

 The work acknowledges critical arguments that USAFRICOM has militarized U.S. foreign policy in Africa.
 In particular, the focus on "phase zero" operations risk duplicating the roles and responsibilities of the U.S. interagency, non-governmental organizations and donor nations.
 However, the work does not provide evidence to support this contention.
 As a counterpoint, it highlights Chinese involvement in terms of its economic interests.